bneijt/rfid-kodi-control/README.md

 Step 3.
 Configure the application
 ---------

-Configuration is done using the `rdif-kodi.yaml`, you can start with `mv rfid-kodi-example.yaml rfid-kodi.yaml` to get a template, see [rfid-kodi-example.yaml](rfid-kodi-example.yaml)
+Configuration is done using the `rdif-kodi.yaml`, you can start with `mv rfid-kodi-example.yaml rfid-kodi.yaml` to get a template, see [rfid-kodi-example.yaml](rfid-kodi-example.yaml).
+Each card number maps to a list of options to play.
+Every time a card is scanned it will randomly select an element from the list.

 Step 4.
 Run the application
 ----------